A Survey of Real-Time Support, Analysis, and Advancements in ROS 2: Background

 ROS~2 interfaces with the underlying communication system through a dedicated abstraction layer, the ROS Middleware Interface (\emph{rmw}).
 This design decouples the ROS~2 client libraries from the specific middleware, allowing developers to choose the DDS implementation best suited for their application.
 ROS~2 supports multiple DDS implementations, each with a corresponding rmw package.
 The primary options are DDS-based and involve \emph{FastDDS}, \emph{CycloneDDS}, \emph{GurumDDS}, and \emph{ConnextDDS}.
 Beyond DDS, ROS~2 is also compatible with newer protocols like Zenoh~\cite{Corsaro2023}, accessible via the \emph{rmw\_zenoh package}.
 Zenoh provides a more lightweight publish-subscribe and distributed query protocol.

 The choice of middleware has significant implications for system performance and real-time behavior.
 Because each implementation has its own internal architecture, threading model, and configuration parameters, a generic timing analysis is insufficient.
 For example, Sciangula et al.~\cite{sciangula2023bounding} provided a compositional model that generalizes beyond the specific implementation, taking into account the common aspects.
 Additionally, they provide a concrete instantiation of the model for FastDDS to devise a response-time analysis.
+This work is further extended in~\cite{Sciangula2025} to also support all the policies of FastDDS and to include multiple communication modes, as well as integrating the analysis with ROS~2.
 Understanding and modeling the specific timing properties of the chosen middleware is crucial for accurately predicting end-to-end latencies and ensuring that real-time requirements are met.

 To illustrate the complexity of the DDS configuration, we now consider FastDDS.
 One of the most critical settings is the message dispatch mode, which dictates how data is sent.
 There are two modes: \begin{itemize} \item \textbf{Synchronous}: The publishing ROS~2 callback directly handles the message-sending operation, blocking its thread until the message publication is complete. \item \textbf{Asynchronous}: The message-sending operation is offloaded to a dedicated service thread, allowing the publishing callback to complete without waiting for the message to be sent.
 In FastDDS, this service thread is called the flow-controller thread. \end{itemize}